8ballshotcaller/SHOT-CALLER/README.md

 * Optional 8-ball obstruction
 * Physical table geometry shared between the visualization and shot calculations

-Shot Caller is built to make pool-shot planning visual, practical, and easy to use.
+Shot Caller is built to make pool-shot planning visual, practical and easy to use.